 Of course, Congress couldn't resist meddling, even though the hearings on allocations that the Senate Interstate Commerce Committee held in early 1956 showed that -- as Television Digest put it -- "Senators ask questions, don't know enough about [the] subject to follow up ... a spirit of good-natured futility pervades the proceedings."
 It didn't help that some members of said committee came into the hearings with their own intended outcome, such as Sen. John O. Pastore (D-RI), who didn't care what the outcome was, as long as it deintermixed his home state capital of Providence and gave same three VHF allocations.
 Even FCC staff was divided on what the "right" answer was: If an all-UHF plan didn't stand a chance when there were only a few stations and a few million sets, what chance did it have in 1956?
 "Squeezed-in" VHFs risked the danger of creeping interference that could gradually degrade the whole service.
 New V channels, on frequencies wrestled from the military, would have had the same problems of conversion that plagued UHF.
 Directional antennas?
 Cross-polarization?
 Similar innovations?
 No one had yet come forth with technical data to show they'd actually work the way proponents say they will.
 And exactly what did "deintermixture" mean?
 How far would you go?
 Keep VHF permits -- even only the ungranted VHF channels -- from starting?
 Move VHF stations in markets where they were the only one not on UHF?
 What about two-VHF markets?
 Where would you stop, and how would you justify it?
 And would the legal challenges from the Vs who would resist moving allow you to do it in time to do any good?
 Senator Pastore, of course, stuck to his guns, at one point asking "aren't we actually kidding ourselves by at least maintaining a hope that UHF is going to survive?"

-Ultimately, the Senate hearings moved on to the issue of the networks' recalcitrance in affiliating with UHF stations, subscription television, and by mid-year they had pretty much left the FCC to work it out without specific legislation to guide the outcome.
+Ultimately, the Senate hearings moved on to the issue of the networks' recalcitrance in affiliating with UHF stations and subscription television; by mid-year they had pretty much left the FCC to work it out without specific legislation to guide the outcome.
 The committee's interim report, issued on July 20, 1956, called selective deintermixture "the only major action being taken by the Commission at this time which holds promise of furnishing prompt assistance and encouragement to UHF broadcasting and of promoting the preservation of the UHF band.
 In what could have been interpreted as putting the naysayers on notice, the report went on to say that deintermixture "should be effected on as broad a basis as possible in order to make clear to the broadcasting industry, to advertisers and advertising agencies, and to the public that UHF is not only going to be maintained but expanded to assume its necessary place in our over-all TV system."
 That last statement did not prevent one committee member, Sen. William A. Purtell (R-CT) from issuing his own statement opposing deintermixture until the FCC could show whether UHF channels would ever be comparable to VHF ... which directly contradicted the committee's directive to set in motion a plan to shift all television to UHF "as soon as it can be determined that performance can be improved to the point" that no major white areas would be created by such a plan.
 (As we know, it took the conversion of television transmission from analog to digital in the 21st Century to finally achieve even part of that goal.)
 Five years later, at least one government agency was still hoping television would move lock, stock and barrel to the UHF band, a spokesman telling the New York Post in a October 25, 1961 article on the start of the WUHF experiment that broadcasters would "leave VHF bands to the Defense Department for its missile program requirements."

 In any event, by the time the interim report from the committee was released, the FCC had already decided to attempt moving forward on selective deintermixture and had tentatively decided the communities to deintermix to UHF-only (Fresno CA, Hartford CT, Peoria IL, Springfield IL, Evansville IN, New Orleans LA, Albany-Schenectady-Troy NY, Elmira NY and Madison WI) and to primarily VHF (Mobile AL, Miami FL, Duluth MN, St. Louis MO, Providence RI, Charleston SC and Norfolk VA) ... but the numbers had grown in the interim: Up to mid-1956 363 UHF CPs had been issued, 151 of those had ever been on the air (56 had gone dark), 111 had been returned, and 101 were "in suspense" pending the result of the deintermixture matter.
 When the Commission issued the Report & Order on the rulemaking for deintermixture on June 25, they included studying moving all television to UHF and requested public comments on that proposal at the same time.